 Graduate Student Committee Members

 Clifton Boyd (he/him/his) is a Ph.D. student in music theory at Yale University.
 Originally from West Bloomfield, MI, he holds an M.M. in music theory from the Jacobs School of Music at Indiana University and a B.M. in viola performance and music theory from the University of Michigan.
-His research interests include minimalism, form in early nineteenth-century chamber music, popular music, and orchestration.
-In addition to his academic pursuits, Clifton is a staunch advocate for diversity in the arts, having worked with the Sphinx Organization as both a liaison for the annual Sphinx Competition and as music theory instructor for the Sphinx Performance Academy.
-He currently serves on the Society for Music Theory’s Committee on Diversity, and is a co-recipient of the Sphinx Organization’s MPower Artist Grant to support Diversifying Music Academia.
-In his free time, Clifton enjoys arranging music, particularly of the band Arcade Fire, and listening to comedy podcasts.
+His research interests include barbershop music (and the formation of American amateur musical institutions more broadly), minimalism, and form in nineteenth-century chamber music.
+In addition to his academic pursuits, Clifton is a staunch advocate for diversity in music academia: he is currently a fellow for Yale’s Office for Graduate Student Development and Diversity, serves on the Society for Music Theory’s Committee on Diversity, and is a co-recipient of the Sphinx Organization’s MPower Artist Grant to support Diversifying Music Academia.
+In his free time, Clifton enjoys listening to comedy podcasts.

 Anna Beatrice Gatdula (she/her/hers) is a Ph.D. student in music history and theory at the University of Chicago.
 Originally from Manila, Philippines, and growing up in the Chicago suburbs, she is happy to return “home”—at least for the next few years of graduate work!
 She holds a B.M. in Voice Performance from DePauw University and a M.A. in musicology from the Jacobs School of Music at Indiana University.
 Her research interests include late-twentieth/twenty-first century performance art and experimentalist music, with questions regarding voice, identity, and practice.
 A previous winner of the American Musicological Society’s Eileen Southern Travel Fund, she is dedicated to the work on diversity, equity, inclusivity, and accessibility in music academia and music scholarship.
 In her free time, Anna likes to knit socks.

-Catrina Kim (she/her/hers) is a Ph.D. student in music theory and a Sproull Fellow at the Eastman School of Music.
-She holds an M.A. in Music Theory from Eastman and a B.M. in Piano Performance from the University of Houston with a minor in Phronesis: A Program in Politics and Ethics (summa cum laude and with University Honors).
+Catrina Kim (she/her/hers) is a Ph.D. candidate in music theory at the Eastman School of Music and currently teaches at the Cleveland Institute of Music.
+She earned an M.A. in Music Theory at the Eastman School of Music and also holds a B.M. in Piano Performance from the University of Houston with a minor in Phronesis: A Program in Politics and Ethics (summa cum laude and with University Honors).
 Catrina has presented papers on formal and aesthetic issues raised in works by Beethoven and Mendelssohn at the annual meetings of the Society for Music Theory, the Music Theory Society of New York State, the New England Conference of Music Theorists, and the Texas Society for Music Theory.
-She is currently co-editor of Intégral (Vol. 32), having previously served as subscriptions manager (Vol. 31).
+She is currently co-editor of Intégral (Vol. 32).

 Laurie Lee (she/her/hers).
 I am a PhD candidate in historical musicology and ethnomusicology at Harvard University.
 My interests include the place of acoustics in histories of medicine in East Asia.
 In my dissertation research on acoustic epistemologies in 20th-century Korea, I interrogate the role of breath, muscularity, invasion, vitality, and effort across medical and music-theoretical discourses in East Asia, with special attention to how these discourses have animated colonialist and nationalist projects.
 Before beginning my studies in the United States, I spent most of my life in Beijing, China, and Seoul, South Korea.